FusionAuth/fusionauth-site/site/docs/v1/tech/lambdas/testing-lambdas.md

 The lambda commands that the CLI provides match the names in the underlying TypeScript client library: `create`, `delete`, and `retrieve`.

-First you are going to retrieve the "[ATest]" lambda you created earlier.
+Now you can retrieve the "[ATest]" lambda you created earlier.
 This is a useful way to check that a lambda you've created has been successfully uploaded for your app.
 Replace the Id in the command below with the one you noted earlier for your lambda.

 ```bash
 npx fusionauth lambda:retrieve 1760a1c3-742a-4b74-b3e6-6ef1676ad77c --key lambda_testing_key